 Carolyn Friedlander’s aesthetic draws on elements of art, architecture, and the history of quilt making.
 She finds inspiration in features of the Florida landscape, as well as in the architecture, history, and cultural identity of St. Louis, where she lived during college and her early career.
 Carolyn’s work examines the duality inherent in modern approaches to traditional craft: the intersections between manufactured and organic, experimental and time tested, machine pieced and hand sewn.
 She explores these influences and others for fresh ideas that will contribute to both the present and future of the craft.

 Carolyn is proud to bring her individual process and aesthetic to the rich history and tradition of quilting.
 Her mission is to honor the art’s venerable legacy, both by creating original handmade pieces and by providing a roadmap for others to do the same.

-+ I am personally powered by delicious local tea and my parents’ homegrown citrus.
+I am personally powered in thanks to my favorite independent tea shop and my parents’ homegrown citrus.